 - To turn off a data source so that it doesn't contribute any more data for that category, tap the check mark next to the source.

 - When you're finished, tap Done.

 If multiple sources contribute the same data type, then the data source at the top will take priority over other sources.
 Any new apps or devices that you add go to the top of the list automatically, above your iPhone or iPod touch.

 Once you are sure the proper device has priority in the Apple Health app you can then activate it in Walker Tracker.

 To pair your iPhone Apple Health app to the Walker Tracker app, download the Walker Tracker app You can find our app here.

 Once you have downloaded the Walker Tracker app and logged in, you will the see option for toggling on Apple Health.

-Once, you've toggled the option on, steps from the current day and forward will begin to populate your Walker Tracker account.
+After Apple Health is active, steps from the current day and forward will begin to populate your Walker Tracker account.

 NOTE: Any steps prior to the day you pair Apple Health will not be available to Walker Tracker.